Marinus-Bakara/Windows-Server-Project/README.md

-Windows Server 2019: The Zero-Trust Infrastructure Defender My expertise in Windows Server 2019 focuses on architecting and defending the core enterprise infrastructure, implementing Defense-in-Depth strategies from the initial installation through daily operations.
-I specialize in leveraging the platform's native capabilities to create a hardened, minimal-footprint, and highly auditable environment—the essential foundation for a robust cybersecurity posture.
+#  Windows Server 2019: Enterprise Security Infrastructure Project

+## Project Overview: The Zero-Trust Windows Defender Narrative

+This repository documents the deployment and configuration of core Windows Server 2019 roles, focusing on **security hardening, attack surface minimization, and identity fortification**.
+This is not a basic setup; it's the implementation of a resilient, highly auditable enterprise foundation designed to meet modern security baselines.

-1. Minimal Attack Surface and Platform Hardening
+### 1. Minimal Attack Surface & Hardening

-I treat every server deployment as a critical hardening exercise designed to minimize the attack surface:
+My proficiency begins with fundamental hardening techniques to reduce the attack surface immediately upon deployment:

-Server Core Implementation: I prioritize the Normal Server (Server Core) installation option to run critical infrastructure roles (including Domain Controllers) with the fewest possible components.
-This approach significantly reduces the attack surface, minimizes patching requirements, and lowers resource consumption.
+* **Server Core Implementation:** Prioritizing the **Normal Server (Server Core)** installation option for critical infrastructure roles (like Domain Controllers) to ensure the least resource-intensive environment with minimal software exposure.

-Initial Security Configuration: From day one, I implement strict host-level network controls by configuring precise Firewall rules and secure network settings.
-This ensures that only essential protocols like Remote Desktop are permitted under granular, tightly controlled conditions.

-Hardening Core Network Services (DNS/DHCP): I deploy and secure foundational services.
-This includes configuring Dynamic DNS Updates securely and establishing Reverse Lookup Zones in DNS, which are crucial components for accurate network logging, audit trails, and rapid forensic analysis of network activity.
+* **Host-Level Network Control:** Configuring precise **Firewall rules** and secure network settings during initial installation, ensuring only essential protocols like **Remote Desktop** are allowed under strict conditions, embodying a **Zero-Trust principle** at the host level.
+* **Secure Infrastructure Services:** Implementing core networking services (**DHCP** and **DNS**) with a security-first mindset, including securing **Dynamic DNS Updates** and creating **Reverse Lookup Zones** critical for proper auditing and rapid forensic investigation.

-2. Identity and Access Control Fortification
+### 2. Identity and Access Control Fortification

-I possess core proficiency in securing the most valuable target in any Windows environment: the directory service.
+I specialize in securing the most critical enterprise asset: the directory service.

-Domain Controller (AD DS) Security: I am expert in promoting servers to Active Directory Domain Controllers and configuring this service as the resilient and secure root of trust for all domain operations and identity management.
+* **Domain Controller Hardening:** Experienced in promoting servers to **Active Directory Domain Controllers** and configuring this core service to serve as a highly resilient and secure **root of trust** for all domain operations.

-Advanced Platform Security: I demonstrate a strong conceptual understanding of advanced platform security, including the security and resilience offered by the Datacenter Edition features such as Host Guardian support and Shielded VMs.
-This experience points to an ability to protect high-value virtualized assets from malicious or compromised virtualization fabrics.
+* **Virtualization-Based Security (VBS) Readiness:** Familiar with advanced security architecture, including the use of **Host Guardian support** and **Shielded VMs** (Datacenter Edition features), demonstrating an understanding of protecting high-value virtual machines from a compromised virtualization fabric.

-3. Secure and Auditable Remote Management
+### 3. Secure and Auditable Remote Management

-My management methodology emphasizes minimizing exposure while maximizing oversight and control.
+I deploy management techniques that minimize exposure and maximize oversight.

-Secure Administration Gateway: I utilize modern tools like Windows Admin Center (WAC) to provide a centralized, browser-based management gateway.
-This method is inherently more secure as it relies on authenticated and encrypted communication channels via PowerShell Remoting and WMI over WinRM.
+* **Modern Secure Administration:** Utilizing **Windows Admin Center (WAC)**, a browser-based, modern management gateway, which relies on **WinRM with PowerShell Remoting and WMI** over secure channels for centralized, auditable control.

-Proactive Monitoring and Auditing: I leverage the built-in capabilities of Server Manager for multi-server management, with a focus on actively monitoring the Events and Services dashboards.
-This allows for proactive system integrity checks, rapid triage of potential security alerts, and comprehensive tracking of changes across the managed server group.
+* **Centralized Monitoring:** Leveraging **Server Manager** for **multi-server management**, focusing on the **Events** and **Services** monitoring dashboards to proactively triage security alerts and track unauthorized changes.

+---

+## Technical Documentation Files

+The following files document the step-by-step process of installation and configuration:

+* `installation of the server 1.pptx` (Covers Server Core vs. GUI, Datacenter features like Shielded VMs)
+* `initial installation 2.pptx` (Covers Firewall Rules and Remote Desktop setup)
+* `promote a domain controller 3.pptx` (Details Active Directory Domain Services deployment)
+* `manage server with server manager 4.pptx` (Covers multi-server management and event monitoring)
+* `manage server with windows admin 5.pptx` (Details secure, browser-based management using WAC)
+* `configure dns 6.pptx` (Covers Reverse Lookup Zone creation)
+* `dhcp configurations 7.pptx` (Covers DHCP scope creation and Dynamic DNS Update configuration)
+* `configure dhcp on server core11.pptx` (Covers DHCP on a minimal install environment)